Socialism in Canada: Communism

 Joined by volunteers of other political stripes, the Canadian contingent known as the Mackenzie-Papineau Battalion joined the International Brigades (a coalition of volunteers from many countries) to fight for the elected leftwing government of the Second Spanish Republic against the fascist-supported insurgency of General Francisco Franco.
 The "Mac-Paps" fought bravely in many battles but were forced to leave Spain in 1938 by Prime Minister Juan Negrín López along with the other foreign volunteers as it became clear that the war was lost.
 Of the nearly 1,500 Canadians known to have fought in Spain, 721 were verified as having lost their lives.
 The most famous Canadian to serve in the Mackenzie–Papineau Battalion was Dr. Norman Bethune, a surgeon who would invent the world's first mobile medical unit.
 Dr. Bethune would later be killed during the Second Sino-Japanese War, while aiding the Chinese Communist Party.
 Today, he is a national hero in the People's Republic of China and is remembered as being a friend of Chinese leader Mao Zedong.

 By the end of World War II, the Communist Party began to lose its momentum.
 Its only elected federal representative, Fred Rose, was accused of being a Soviet spy.
-Rose was expelled from parliament, arrested for four years, and then followed at every job site by the Royal Canadian Mounted Police (RCMP).
-He eventually left for Poland with the intention of returning to clear his name, but had his Canadian citizenship revoked in 1957.
+Rose was expelled from parliament, imprisoned for four years, and then followed at every job site by the Royal Canadian Mounted Police (RCMP).
+He eventually left for Poland with the intention of returning to clear his name.
+However, the government revoked Rose's Canadian citizenship in 1957, preventing his return.

 Democratic socialism

 By a wide margin, the Co-operative Commonwealth Federation (CCF), a democratic socialist political party from the Prairies with its origins in the Christian left and the social gospel, became the most influential socialist party in Canada.
+It was formed by the merger of several farmer and labour parties, mostly of western Canada.
+The CCF gained support among farmers on the Prairies as well as from many labour unions.